yizhou-lee/yizhou-lee/README.md

 </p>

 - 🔭 I am currently a  UCL student in MSc Software System Engineering.
-- 🔎 I am looking for a job as a Software Engineer in London.
+- 🔎 I am looking for a job as a Software Engineer.
 - 📫 How to reach me: **yizhouli.apply@gmail.com**

 <h3 align="left">Connect with me:</h3>